-The wine trading house "Frédéric Varone Vins SA" with headquarters in the city of Sion in the Swiss canton Wallis
+The wine trading company "Frédéric Varone Vins SA" with headquarters in the city of Sion in the Swiss canton Wallis

 was founded in 1900 by Frédéric Varone.
-Today it is run by its great-grandson Philippe Varone in its fourth generation.
-As a novelty in Switzerland is since 1992 together with the winery "Charles Bonvin
+Today, the fourth generation runs it from his great-grandson Philippe Varone.
+As a novelty in Switzerland, the winery “Charles Bonvin

-Fils SA "operated under the company name" Les Celliers de Sion "a cellar and bottling plant, but both companies continue to operate independently.
-The Varone vineyards cover 15 hectares of vineyards in the Clavoz, Clos de Châteauneuf, Combe Bernard and Combe d'Uvrier.
-Another 50 hectares are being bought by 200 contract growers.
+Fils SA ”operated a cellar and a bottling plant under the company name“ Les Celliers de Sion ”, but both companies continue to operate independently.
+The Varone vineyards cover 15 hectares of vineyards in the Clavoz, Clos de Châteauneuf, Combe Bernard and Combe d'Uvrier vineyards.
+A further 50 hectares are purchased by 200 contract winemakers.

-The wines are from the autochthonous varieties Amigne, Cornalin d'Aosta (Cornalin), Cornalin du Valais (Rouge du Pays), Humagne Blanche and Petite Arvine, and Chasselas, Pinot Noir, Gamay, Ermitage (Marsanne), Johannisberg (Silvaner), Syrah and Viognier pressed.
-Premium wines are Fendant
+The wines are made from the indigenous varieties Amigne, Cornalin d'Aosta (Cornalin), Cornalin du Valais (Rouge du Pays), Humagne Blanche and Petite Arvine, as well as Chasselas, Pinot Noir, Gamay, Ermitage (Marsanne), Johannisberg (Silvaner), Syrah and Viognier pressed.
+Are premium wines Fendant

 "Soleil de Valais" (Chasselas), Dole